 5. Harört cushion, light pink $24.99

-These cushions are a brand new design to IKEA and are the perfect shape and size for a bed.
+These cushions are a brand new design by IKEA and are the perfect shape and size for a bed.
 The subtle light pink works well with the darker shade of pink of the floor rug.
 These cushions are the perfect size to sit in front of standard pillows, and make for a great layering element without creating a soft-furnishing mountain.
 Using just two of the cushions on the bed is enough to make a statement – Scandinavian style is invitingly simple, so these add just the right amount of colour and texture for a relaxed bedroom.

 6. Mathea throw, white $14.99